zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 ## Objective

-Best curent practices dictates that internet reachable hosts should have a reverse DNS entry, as various services on the Internet (e.g. spam filters) may consider this when determining the trustworthiness of the host.
+Best curent practices dictate that internet reachable hosts should have a reverse DNS entry, as various services on the Internet (e.g. spam filters) may consider this when determining the trustworthiness of the host.
 See [RFC1912] section 2.1 and [RFC1033] page 11 for additional information.